 An easy recipe for oven roasted Brussels sprouts.
-The Brussels sprouts are seasoned with butter, garlic and Parmesan, and baked in a 425 F oven until beautifully caramelized.
+The sprouts are seasoned with butter, garlic and Parmesan, then baked until beautifully caramelized.

 Roasted Brussels sprouts are a delicacy.
 It’s difficult to believe it when you look at – and smell – the raw vegetable, but when roasted and caramelized, it transforms into something amazing.

 The short answer: roast them in a hot oven until browned and crispy!